vsirotin/si-units/module.md

 # Package eu.sirotin.specialunits

 Contains classes for historical and other Non-SU units like hour or liter.
+You can find tutorial for this library on https://github.com/vsirotin/si-units.